conda/ceps/cep-incremental-repodata.md

 `conda install` and other conda commands must download the entire per-channel `repodata.json`, a file listing all available packages, if it has changed, but a typical `repodata.json` update only adds a fraction of the total number of packages.
-If conda could download just the changes it would save bandwidth and time.
+If conda could download just the changes, it would save bandwidth and time.
 This document outlines a system to bring `repodata.json` up to date by applying patches between successive versions.
 If it has not been too long since the last complete `repodata.json` was fetched, `conda` can download a tiny file